MatheusRich/matheusrich.github.io/_drafts/rust-stuff.md

 - 4 spaces tab is hurting me
 - Weird having to think about memory in every line of code
 - kinda confused about modules
 - when I should borrow and when I should move?
+My default is borrow everything
 - String vs &str vs str?
+- It's really nice to know that I got a typechecker having my back.
+- Some constructors are really well thought out: enums, if let, while let.
+They fit as glove.